v-scornell/MD-100T00-Windows10/Instructions/Labs/1002-Monitoring Reliabilty and Performance.md

 In this exercise you will learn how to use Performance Monitor to monitor the performance of a Windows device.

+_Dependency Notice: LON-CL3 needs to be joined to the domain if the_ Joining a Domain _lab was not performed._

 ### Scenario
-Repeatedly users complained about the poor performance of LON-CL1 so you decided to use Performance Monitor to identify potential bottlenecks.
+Repeatedly users complained about the poor performance of LON-CL3 so you decided to use Performance Monitor to identify potential bottlenecks.
 The script MonitorScenario.vbs located on should provoke the bad performance on the device.
 While the script runs you plan to monitor the values for: Memory Pages per second, Network Interface Packets per second, Physical Disk % Disk Time, Physical Disk Avg.
 Disk Queue Length, Processor % Processor Time and System Processor Queue Length

 ### Task 1: Use Performance Monitor to gather a baseline
-1. Sign in to **LON-CL1** as **adatum\\Administrator** with the password: **Pa55w.rd**.
+1. Sign in to **LON-CL3** as **adatum\\Administrator** with the password: **Pa55w.rd**.
-2. On **LON-CL1**, select **Start**, type **performance**, and then select **Performance Monitor**.
+2. On **LON-CL3**, select **Start**, type **performance**, and then select **Performance Monitor**.
 3. In **Performance Monitor**, in the navigation pane, expand **Data Collector Sets**.